 Commercial preparations of lavender are carried out from dried flowers and the essential oils of the lavender plant.
 Following are the various forms of lavender available in the market:

-This variety has broad leaves and a higher content of ceneol and camphor, thereby making it less pleasing.
-It produces thrice the amount of oil as French Lavender.
+This variety has broad leaves and a higher content of 1,8-cineole (also called eucalyptol) and camphor, thereby making it less pleasing.
+It produces thrice the amount of oil as true Lavender.

 This variety has narrower leaves with small dark flowers and is more fragrant and aromatic.